MokhaLeee/fe8u-cskillsys-kernel/Doc/SkillSys.md

 You may also use macro `Evt_RemoveSkill, Evt_RemoveSkillAt, Evt_RemoveSkillSC` to remove skills.

 RAM table use the support list inside unit struct, and the support data is lied inside BWL table by patch [BwlRework](../Wizardry/Common/BwlRework/BwlRework.event).
-Although we offered

----
-## 3. Learn skills
+## Learn skills

 Every time you `AddSkill` to unit, he may learn that skill permanently.
 That is to say, he can always select the skill to equip in prep-screen, regardless whether you `RemoveSkill` from him.